isaaczinda/isaaczinda.github.io/_posts/2014-09-01-first-robotics-team.md

 ## First Tech Challenge Description

 The First Tech Challenge, or FTC, is a nationwide robotics competition.
-High-school students are given three months and an almost unlimited list of materials to construct a robot which fits in an 18 inch cube and plays a specific game.
+High school students are given three months and an almost unlimited list of materials to construct a robot which fits in an 18 inch cube and plays a specific game.
 A video describing this year's game can be seen [here](https://www.youtube.com/watch?v=ABmBxCwHV94, "First Tech Challenge video").
-Robots successful in their regionals' competitions will advance to state, Super Regionals, and then worlds.
+Robots successful in their regionals' competitions will advance to State, Super Regionals, and then Worlds.
 Individuals as well as teams can receive awards.
 Students who have demonstrated technical expertise, commitment to the FIRST community, and the ability to lead teammates can be selected as a Dean's list semi-finalist, finalist, or winner.
-FTC has become a passion of mine due to its fun yet difficult challenges great community.
+FTC has become a passion of mine due to its fun yet difficult challenges and great community.

 ## Technical Work